Abies grandis: Varieties

-Grand fir is very closely related to white fir, with the interior variety idahoensis particularly similar to the western forms of white fir from western Oregon and California, intergrading with it where they meet in the Cascades of central Oregon.
+Grand fir is very closely related to white fir (Abies concolor), and intergrades with it in central Oregon.
+Firs of the Blue Mountains and Oregon East Cascade Slope are intermediate between the two species in genetics and appearance.
+The intergrades are often referred to as "Abies grandis x concolor", a variety which itself intergrades into Abies concolor lowiana farther south, around the California state line.

 Taxonomy

 The species was first described by Scottish botanical explorer David Douglas, who in 1830 brought its seeds back to Britain; in 1831 he described specimens he had collected along the Columbia River in the Pacific Northwest.

-Distribution and ecology
+Distribution and habitat

-The grand fir grows along the coast from southwest British Columbia to Northern California, with the inland variety growing in eastern areas of Washington and Oregon, and the Idaho Panhandle.
+The coastal variety of grand fir grows in temperate rainforest environments along the Pacific coast from southwest British Columbia to Northern California, with the inland variety growing in montane conifer forests of eastern Washington, the Idaho Panhandle, and far western Montana.
 It can be found growing at elevations of up to 1700 m.
 Habitats typically receive at least 640 mm of annual rainfall, but are still too dry or outside the range of more shade-tolerant competitors like western hemlock and western redcedar.
 Along with the closely related white fir, grand fir is more shade tolerant than Douglas-fir.
-Due to wildfire suppression, grand fir was able to proliferate in areas previously dominated by the relatively fire-resistant inland Douglas fir, ponderosa pine, and western larch.
-The lack of smaller fires allows both grand and white fir saplings to form a fuel ladder, enabling crown fires.
-Grand fir's bark is thinner than that of white fir, making the former species more susceptible to threats like fire and rot.